ohemaag/raven-zmk/README.md

 ![top pcb](./raven_images/raven_pcb.jpeg)
 ![top pcb_with_components](./raven_images/raven_pcb_with_components.jpeg)
 ### Firmware
-I have provided my files for my ZMK config that you can use to change the keymap and recompile if you wish.
-I press B with my right hand, so you will likely need to change it.
-If you do not know how to edit a keymap or compile firmware, you can watch this youtube video, https://www.youtube.com/watch?v=O_urj-rF3bQ&t=2s, or read the ZMK documentation.
+I have provided my files for my ZMK config that you can use to change the keymap to your desired configuration and recompile if you wish.
+You likely will want to edit the keymap anyways, but I press B with my right hand, so you will likely need to change it.
+Recompiling is simple, but if you do not know how to edit a keymap or compile firmware, you can watch this youtube video, https://www.youtube.com/watch?v=O_urj-rF3bQ&t=2s, or read the ZMK documentation.